Fri, Oct 20, 2017

 In 2004, service was further extended with the opening of a line on Madison Street running from Main Street east to the Medical District area.
 This extension adds two miles, double-tracked, to the Memphis system.
 For a map of the route, go to http://www.matatransit.com/trolleyService.aspx.

 The Memphis lines employ three types of streetcars.
 Two of the types are antiques, of two basic designs.
 Seven cars are four-wheel Brill streetcars, two built in the U.S. in 1912, the rest built later in Portugal to the same Brill design.
 The Brill cars have wooden bodies and 19 seats.
 The other seven antique cars (more are being restored) are larger (52 seats), slightly newer, have metal bodies and came from Melbourne, Australia.
 As elsewhere, the antique cars in Memphis have proven reliable in regular service.
 The third type consists of five replicars built in the past two years by Gomaco, using its double-trucked Birney design.

 On Main Street, there are about ten stops in each direction, located every one to two blocks.
 On the Riverfront Line, there are five stops, located every two to three blocks.
 On the Madison avenue extension, there are five stops in each direction plus a terminal at Medical Center.

-Service is provided seven days a week.
-Service begins early on weekdays, at 6 AM, to accommodate people going to work.
-It runs late on weekends, to 1 AM and sometimes later, to serve people who have come downtown for entertainment.
+When the line was in operation, service was provided seven days a week.
+Service began early on weekdays, at 6 AM, to accommodate people going to work.
+It ran late on weekends, to 1 AM and sometimes later, to serve people who have come downtown for entertainment.